barryclark/jekyll-now/cheatsheets/git-gh/creating-repos/index.md

     $ git commit -m "initial commit"
     ```

-Note: To link a local repo to a GitHub repo, see Scenario 3 below.
+Note: To link a local repo to a remote GitHub repo, see Scenario 4 below.

-## Scenario 3:
+## Scenario 3: Create a Burnable Remote repo
 ### Terminology
 <dl>
   <dt>Burnable</dt>